Indie Author Project Contests

 Each Spring, we hold the Indie Author Project Contests in regions across North America.
 These contests seek to identify the best indie-published books in each participating region in both adult and young adult fiction.
 Along with cash prizes and promotional opportunities, if you’re chosen as a winner in your region, you also have the chance to be named the Indie Author of the Year and enjoy a wealth of PR and marketing benefits.

 Since winning the 2019 Indie Author of the Year, Ran Walker has been featured in Library Journal and Publishers Weekly and was invited to be on the faculty of Writers Digest as well as the stage at Library Journal Day of Dialog in October 2019.
 The author of 17 books, Ran has used this award to elevate his writing career and has set up a run of library-based events including a sell-out book signing at the 2019 American Library Association Annual Conference.
-He will also be a featured speaker at the Public Library Association Conference in Nashville in 2020.
+He was also a featured speaker at the Public Library Association Conference in Nashville in 2020.

 Our contests give all authors the opportunity to be a part of the Indie Author Project community, but the real heroes of the program are the libraries that support their own local author communities and make programs (and eBooks) like these available year-round.